dipghoshraj/xamarin-beacon/README.md

 ### Todos

- - Now not all beacon are scannning on the ios device, working on the libery to scann every beacon
+ - Need to fix the codeQL work-flow

 License
 ----